 Spaceship Landing on Its Feet

 Could life exist on planets other than Earth?
-In other solar systems?
+Are there other solar systems?
 What would it be like to travel to these planets and search for life?
-What would your spaceship need to take you into space and deliver you safely back home again?
-Work in small groups to design a ship for space travel.
+What would a spaceship need to take passengers into space and deliver them safely back home again?
+Have students work in small groups to research these questions, as well as others that they suggest focused on the topic of space travel.
+Then they will design a ship for space travel.

-Carefully plan each aspect of your trip into outer space.
-Design your spaceship to meet all the needs for your trip.
-Do you need a rocket booster for take-off, landing gear for smooth landings, an extra room for any guests you pick up during your travel?
-Be creative when deciding on the functions for and decoration of your ship.
+Encourage students to carefully plan each aspect of a trip into outer space.
+Design a spaceship to meet all the needs for a space trip.
+Students use a variety of colors of recycled materials and colored construction paper for the ship.
+Is a rocket booster needed for take-off, landing gear for smooth landings, an extra room for any guests?
+Be creative when deciding on the functions for and decoration of a spaceship.

-Add dimension to make your structure look realistic.
+Decorate spaceships using Crayola® Washable Markers.
+Add dimension to make the structure look realistic.
 For example, cut thin strips and wrap them around a marker barrel to make curls.
 Make cuts along the edges and fold up fringe so color on the back side shows.
 Use chenille stems to connect parts or make antennae.
 Attach foam pieces for details and decoration.
-Glue and tape your spaceship together.
+Glue and tape the spaceship together.
 Air-dry before handling.

-With your group, prepare an oral presentation explaining your travel plans, design criteria, and spaceship features.
+Students prepare an oral presentation explaining travel plans, design criteria, and spaceship features.
+Provide time in the school day for students to present to small groups of classmates.

 Standards